getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ```

 1. **Before SDK Init:** When a crash occurs before the user calls the SDK init method.
 2. **During SDK Init:** When a crash occurs during the SDK initialization, which can either be caused by the SDK or async by user code.
 3. **Shortly After SDK Init:** When a crash occurs shortly after the SDK initialization, which again can be caused either by the SDK or by user code.
-These crashes require an extra category because they can become a continuous start-up crash loop.
+These crashes are a bit more complicated to detect because it's hard to differentiate between a crash in the SDK or the user's code.
 4. **After SDK Init:** When a crash occurs some time after the SDK init.

 Now, let's have a look at the different scenarios for a continuously crashing SDK with different severities before we look at the potential solutions.

 ### Continuous Crash Scenarios

-There are different scenarios for a continuously crashing SDK with different severities.
-Potential solutions must cover the first two scenarios.
+As mentioned in the [motivation](#motivation), minimizing the damage caused by continuous SDK crashes during the app start is the highest priority.
+These SDK crashes either occur during the SDK init or shortly after.
+Potential solutions must cover the first two scenarios below.
 Covering scenario 3 is still important, but we can delay it a bit:

 #### Scenario 1: Worst Case - SDK Continuously Crashing During App Start No Crash Reports <a name="continuous-crash-scenario-1"></a>

 The worst case scenario is a continuously crashing SDK during app start that cannot send crash events to Sentry.
 The reason for this could be a crash in the SDK initialization code or while sending a crash report or other data.
 The app is in a death spiral, meaning it continuously crashes during the app start and is unusable.

 Finding a strategy to escape the death spiral is vital because not only does it crash our users, but we stay in the dark and must rely on them to report the problem.
 This scenario is painful for our users because it takes time to realize what is crashing their app, as they must use other tools such as App Store Connect or the Google Play Store to identify the root cause.
 Once they identify the root cause, they must publish a new release, which can take several hours or even days.
 Finally, they must rely on their users to update their apps to fix the issue.
 Some users might lose trust in Sentry if this only happens once.

 #### Scenario 2: Almost Worst Case - SDK Continuously Crashing During App Start Can Send Crash Reports <a name="continuous-crash-scenario-2"></a>

-Almost as bad as scenario 1, the SDK crashes continuously during app start but can still send crashes to Sentry.
+Almost as bad as scenario 1.
+The SDK crashes continuously during app start but can still send crashes to Sentry.
 Now, the SDK crash detection can identify this and alarm us, and our users see in Sentry that the Sentry SDK is crashing their app.
 Our users rely on Sentry to notify them but must immediately release a hotfix.
 There is still damage, but they most likely still trust Sentry because we informed them about the problem.
 Some users might again lose trust in Sentry.

 #### Scenario 3: SDK Continuously Crashing Shortly After SDK Init <a name="continuous-crash-scenario-3"></a>